malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 Optimisation using machine learning can also be applied to smaller problems.
-In the motivating example (@fig:order_parameter_overlap) to sepearate the liquid and p2 structures we need to choose a value below which a structure is considered liquid-like and above is considered crystal like.
+In the motivating example (@fig:order_parameter_overlap) to separate the liquid and p2 structures we need to choose a value that separates local configurations considered crystal-like from those considered liquid-like.
-The choice of this value can change how well this classification performs, however in a survey of publications using similar techniques [@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984] there is no mention of the value or the method used to determine it.
+The choice of this value can determine how well this classification performs.
+However, in a survey of publications classifying local structures using a one dimensional order parameter, [@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984] none mention the value chosen or the method used to determine the optimal choice.
 Supervised Learning provides a formal method for the determination of the best value based on the available data.